 The blog helps readers “discover how to choose the right apps for your business” and is laid out in a tile format where you can search by category.
-This method is particularly helpful because, let’s say you’re researching the best project management apps you can use… Using the category organization, you can quickly filter the blog results based on your interests and not have to spend time searching for project management in the full blog list.
+This method is particularly helpful because, let’s say you’re researching the best project management apps you can use… Using the category organization, you can quickly filter the blog results based on your interests.
 Or, you can also view the entire list of articles by most recent date.

 The Lab focuses on “research, analysis, and insights to help you make the right software choices for your business.”
 It also offers comprehensive downloadable research reports, trends, and access to their “GetCast” podcast series full of relevant information on digital marketing, customer service, lead generation, and more.

 This paid search and conversion rate optimization agency has analyzed over $800 million worth of ad spend in their lifetime.
 Disruptive Advertising boasts they have audited over 2,000 Google Ads accounts per year in recent years and learned that only 12% of keywords produce revenue!
 With that kind of detailed analysis, you can trust they know what works — and what doesn’t work in digital advertising.

 Their blog aims to educate readers on best practices of paid search, display advertising, LinkedIn ads, retargeting, and Facebook advertising.
 Many blog titles begin with a number so you know what you can expect before you start reading the article.
 Furthermore, their writers offer a wide range of experience and rotate publishing so you can enjoy different perspectives on a variety of topics.

 Hotjar provides a heatmapping tool, and heatmaps are incredibly helpful in the post-click landing page and digital marketing universe.
 Not only that, they offer users an all-in-one feedback and analytics tool that helps marketers connect the dots to make better decisions about conversions.